GluuFederation/flex/docs/admin/admin-ui/introduction.md

 # Gluu Flex Admin UI

-Gluu Flex Admin UI is a web interface to simplify the management and configuration of your Auth Server.
-It is one of the key services of Gluu Flex that enables viewing and editing configuration properties, interception scripts, clients, users, metrics etc in one place.
+Gluu Flex Admin UI is a web interface to simplify the management and configuration of your Authentication Server.
+It is one of the key services of Gluu Flex that enables viewing and editing of configuration properties, interception scripts, clients, users, metrics etc in one place.

 ## Installation